 Presenter: Thomas Hertz, Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service - Discussant: William Boning, Financial Economist, Office of Tax Analysis, US Department of the Treasury

-Moderator: Lori Stuntz, Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service
+- Moderator: Lori Stuntz, Senior Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service

 - Unpacking Box 12: Imputing Deferred Compensation Categories on Population-Level Form W-2 Data Using SOI Transcription and Machine Learning

-Presenter: Rachel Geiger, Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service - Wage Misreporting on Individual Income Tax Returns: Evidence from W-2 Mismatches
+Presenter: Rachel Geiger, Economist, Internal Revenue Service - Wage Misreporting on Individual Income Tax Returns: Evidence from W-2 Mismatches

-Presenter: Lucas Goodman, Economist, Office of Tax Analysis, US Department of the Treasury - Tracing the Invisible: Tax and Criminal Investigations of Digital Assets in Brazil and the Emergence of a New Asset-Tracing Architecture
+Presenter: Lucas Goodman, Economist, Office of Tax Analysis, US Department of the Treasury - Out of Sight, Out of Tax: Strategic Payment Routing and the Limits of Third-Party Reporting

 Presenter: Riddha Basu, Assistant Professor of Accountancy, George Washington University School of Business - Discussant: Jamie McGuire, Senior Economist, Joint Committee on Taxation

-Moderator: Bizuayehu Bedane, Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service
+Moderator: Biz Bedane, Economist, Research, Applied Analytics, and Statistics, Internal Revenue Service

 Reza Rashidi, Chief Data and Analytics Officer, Research, Applied Analytics, and Statistics, Internal Revenue Service